Balance of payments – commentary

 Note: Indicators calculated on the basis of annual moving aggregates

-The goods and services balance recorded a surplus of CZK 105.2 billion in Q2.
-The balance improved by CZK 112.1 billion year on year at current prices due to a decline in goods imports of almost 10% amid a slight increase in goods exports (index 101.2).
-The goods balance ended in a surplus of CZK 80.6 billion, up by CZK 118.6 billion on a year earlier.
-The services balance also showed a surplus (CZK 24.6 billion).
-However, this represented a year-on-year decrease in the surplus of CZK 6.6 billion.
-The decrease was due mainly to a rise in imports of insurance and telecommunication services, as well as a deficit on foreign travel amid an increase in exported and imported tourism services.
-The total goods and services turnover at current prices was down by 1.8% year on year in Q2, amid growth in exports of CZK 32.9 billion and a decline in imports of CZK 79.2 billion.
+The goods and services balance recorded a surplus of CZK 152 billion in Q2.
+The balance improved by CZK 44.3 billion year on year at current prices due to stronger growth in goods exports (index 104.8) compared to a slight rise in imports (index 101.6).
+The goods balance ended in a surplus of CZK 119.4 billion, up by CZK 36.7 billion from a year earlier.
+The services balance also showed a surplus (CZK 32.7 billion), representing a year-on-year increase in the surplus of CZK 7.6 billion.
+This was due mainly to higher exports of transport services and construction work, and lower imports of insurance services.
+In foreign travel, higher external demand was reflected in a surplus amid a year-on-year increase in exported and imported tourism services.
+The total goods and services turnover at current prices was up by 4.3% year on year in Q2, amid a rise in exports of CZK 77.1 billion and an increase in imports of CZK 32.9 billion.

-The primary income deficit was CZK 131.1 billion in Q2.
-Its year-on-year widening of CZK 58.7 billion was due mainly to a rise in dividends paid to foreign owners.
-Dividends on direct and portfolio investment paid abroad amounted to CZK 159.4 billion, a year-on-year increase of CZK 84.5 billion.
+The primary income deficit was CZK 137.1 billion in Q2.
+Its year-on-year increase of CZK 11.7 billion was due mainly to higher dividend payments abroad from direct and portfolio investment.
+They totalled CZK 161.4 billion, representing a year-on-year increase of CZK 13.5 billion.

 The capital account

-The capital account ended Q2 in a surplus of CZK 50.5 billion.
-The year-on-year improvement in its balance of CZK 35 billion reflected higher income from the EU budget recorded on the capital account and a surplus on trading in emission permits by Czech corporations.
+The capital account ended Q2 in a surplus of CZK 47 billion.
+The year-on-year decrease in the surplus of CZK 3.5 billion was due to a decline in the surplus on trading in emission allowances and lower income from the EU budget recorded in the capital account.

 The financial account